Daremonic/payswitch-docs/features/merchant-controls/reconciliation/getting-started-with-recon.md

 * **Secondary status** - This is the reconciliation status between the PSP report and the Bank report.
 This column is available only for 3-way recon.
 Possible values are similar to Recon status
 * **Secondary sub-status** - This column is available only for 3-way recon.
 Possible values are similar to Recon sub status.&#x20;

-In case of 3-way recon, the columns Recon status and Recon sub-status are used to indicate the reconciliation outcome of Hyperswitch and PSP file whereas columns secondary status and Secondary sub-status are used to indicate the reconciliation outcome of PSP and bank file.
+In case of 3-way recon, the columns Recon status and Recon sub-status are used to indicate the reconciliation outcome of PaySwitcher and PSP file whereas columns secondary status and Secondary sub-status are used to indicate the reconciliation outcome of PSP and bank file.
 In case of 2-way recon a single column from the above is displayed along with the respective status.

 \-> Confidence score-potential matched : Recon happens on transaction identifiers however at times payment entities (banks, PSPs) share different identifiers for refund, split transactions etc. For such cases, Reconciliation module would check for a nearby match and assign a confidence score to that reconciled row.